 DR. REBECCA SANDERS

-I am an Assistant Professor in the Department of Political Science and an affiliate faculty member in the Department of Women's, Gender, and Sexuality Studies at the University of Cincinnati.
+I am an Associate Professor in the Department of Political Science and an affiliate faculty member in the Department of Women's, Gender, and Sexuality Studies at the University of Cincinnati.
 I previously completed my Ph.D. in Political Science at the University of Toronto and received my M.A. and B.A. from McGill University.

 My research agenda lies at the intersection of international law, international human rights, and international security.
 My recent book, Plausible Legality: Legal Culture and Political Imperative in the Global War on Terror (Oxford University Press, 2018), and related journal articles examine the capacity of international human rights and humanitarian law to constrain controversial state security practices such as torture, indefinite detention, targeted killing, and mass surveillance.
 Looking forward, I am particularly interested in the consequences of the Trump administration's politics for international legal norms.